MistaVikz/myGameAPI/README.md

     - Method: PUT
     - Parameters: urlsafe_game_key, guess, bet
     - Returns: GameForm with new game state.
     - Description: Accepts a 'guess' and a 'bet" and returns the updated state of the game.
 Records the status of the move the the game's history.
-If the game ends, a corresponding Score entity will be created.
-If the user's and the dealer's cards are the same, adds the "lucky email to the taskqueue.
+If the game ends, a corresponding Score entity will be created and the cached average score is updated.

  - **get_user_games**
     - Path: 'user/games'